marwahsparsh24/Air-Quality/README.md

 This Dockerfile is designed for a streamlined, efficient Python environment to handle the various machine learning tasks involved in the model development process.
 Here's an overview of its key features and workflow:

-•	Base Image: It uses a minimal Python environment (python:3.8-slim) to keep the container lightweight.
+1. Base Image: It uses a minimal Python environment (python:3.8-slim) to keep the container lightweight.

-•	Environment Configuration:
+2. Environment Configuration:

-        o	Sets up GOOGLE_APPLICATION_CREDENTIALS for authenticating with Google Cloud services.
+    1. Sets up GOOGLE_APPLICATION_CREDENTIALS for authenticating with Google Cloud services.

 o	Configures MLFLOW_TRACKING_DIR for managing MLflow experiment logs and artifacts.
 •	System Dependencies: Installs necessary system-level packages like gcc, libc-dev, and jq for compatibility and scripting needs.